preetisawant/cloud-foundry/add-serv-inst.md

 Public service instances available in the {{site.data.keyword.Bluemix}} account cannot be available, by themselves, to CFEE environments.
 In order for a public service instance (available in the {{site.data.keyword.Bluemix}} account) to become available to spaces in an CFEE environment, they have to be specifically added to the target CFEE space.
 Once the {{site.data.keyword.Bluemix}} service instance is added to the CFEE space, it can be bound to applications in that CFEE space.
 This allows developers to leverage the vast catalog of {{site.data.keyword.Bluemix}} services in their applications deployed in CFEE environments, while allowing access control to those {{site.data.keyword.Bluemix}} services.

    In addition to adding existing {{site.data.keyword.Bluemix}} service instances to a CFEE space you can create a new {{site.data.keyword.Bluemix}} service instance from within a CFEE space, which also adds it automatically to that CFEE space.

 2. Service instances managed by a local Cloud Foundry service broker (local to the CFEE).
 These in turn can be of two types:
    *  2a.
 An instance of a service offering created from the Cloud Foundry marketplace of the current {{site.data.keyword.cfee_full_notm}} instance.
 This type of service instance requires a registered service broker available in the environment.
 A service broker shows a catalog of service offerings and plans, as well as enables the creation, removal, binding and unbinding of instances from those service offerings.
 See the [Managing Service Brokers](https://docs.cloudfoundry.org/services/managing-service-brokers.html) in the Cloud Foundry documentation for more information.
    * 2b.
 A user-provided service instance.
-Creation of this type is supported through the CLI, but not through the user interface.
+Creation of this type is supported through the Command Line Interface (CLI), but not through the user interface.
 Nonetheless, user-provided service instances will be listed in the user interface.

 ## Viewing {{site.data.keyword.Bluemix_notm}} service instances across all CFEE environments